|

 1.

-Although the painting fits better with the melody called
+Although the details of the scroll fit better with the melody called

-Da Hujia, the title of the scroll, Hujia Shibapai, is most commonly associated with a Qing dynasty qin melody of this title.
+Da Hujia, the title of the scroll, Hujia Shibapai, is most commonly associated with a related Qing dynasty qin melody of that title.
 As for the "pai" of "Hujia Shiba Pai", it generally means "rhythm" or "beats".
 For the scroll it is translated as "songs" because there are 18 verses or songs accompanying the scroll.
 For the melody it is here translated "blasts", suggesting the music of the "nomad flute" (hujia, which might also be translated as "barbarian reed pipe").
+Note, however, that in its earliest known mention, at the end of each of the four sections of the ancient melody Jieshi Diao You Lan I refer to these sections as "movements", as

 (Return)